SofieGoethals/sofiegoethals.github.io/aboutme.md

 title: About me
 subtitle: Sofie Goethals
 ---
 Hi!
 My name is Sofie Goethals.
-I am currently a PhD Researcher (fellowship granted by the Research Foundation-Flanders) in the [Applied Data Mining group](https://admantwerp.github.io/) at the University of Antwerp.
-Supervised by Professor David Martens, I study how we can make AI more aligned with our ethical objectives.
+I am currently a postdoctoral researcher at Columbia Business School, supervised by Professor Sandra Matz.
+Prior to that, I obtained my PhD in the [Applied Data Mining group](https://admantwerp.github.io/) at the University of Antwerp, supervised by Professor David Martens.

 ### Research Interests